Skip to contents

 base +

-The map above shows a possible general order to guide the prioritization of individual sample areas, and simplified visuals of where within sample areas to attempt to target.
+The map above shows a possible general order to guide the prioritisation of individual sample areas, along with simplified visuals of where within those areas to target.

 wrapping up

-Upon completion of using safeHavens results should be written to individual geopackages for long term storage.
-A strong benefit of a geopackage is it’s ability to hold multiple geometry types (polygons, points, rasters, etc.), which can sometimes be lost when they are kept in separate directories.
+Upon completion of using safeHavens, results should be written to individual geopackages for long-term storage.
+A significant benefit of a geopackage is its ability to store multiple geometry types (polygons, points, rasters, etc.), which can be lost when stored in separate directories.

 ## create a directory to hold the outputs